Buying guide

 AI summary

-First-home buyers can use their KiwiSaver funds after three years of membership.
-The First Home Loan scheme also helps eligible buyers secure a loan with only a 5% deposit, subject to income caps.
+First-home buyers have several pathways to build their deposit.
+You may be eligible to withdraw funds from your KiwiSaver after three years of membership.
+The First Home Loan scheme also supports eligible buyers, allowing a purchase with a minimum 5% deposit.

 What you'll learn